+256741947400 / +256772447839 info@vibrantholidaysafaris.com

 Ajai Wildlife Game Reserve

-Ajai Wildlife Reserve is found in north-eastern Uganda (Arua District) on the western banks of the Nile.
+Ajai Wildlife Game Reserve is found in north-eastern Uganda (Arua District) on the western banks of the Nile.
 The reserve gained world attention when Theodore Roosevelt, a former American president visited in 1910 on a hunting expedition.
-Ajai Wildlife reserve is located in an area with higher elevation but is relatively small (166 sq km).
+Ajai Wildlife Game Reserve is located in an area with higher elevation but is relatively small (166 sq km).
 The reserve is characterized by a prominent island that is surrounded by Savannah and swamps.
 This seasonal swamp is fed by the river Acha and Ala.
 During the rainy season, the swamp gets completely flooded cutting off the island from the outside world.
 This explains why animals continue to survive within the Island close a growing human population.

-Ajai Wildlife Reserve consists of mainly woodlands, Savannah plains and swamps.
-Ajai Wildlife Reserve has great Tourism potential.
+Ajai Wildlife Game Reserve consists of mainly woodlands, Savannah plains and swamps.
+Ajai Wildlife Game Reserve has great Tourism potential.
 One can spot Black & White Colobus monkeys, black cobras, red monkeys, buffaloes, civets, bush-buck, the Common Duiker, puff adders, zebras, pythons, foxes, Vervet Monkeys, green snakes, Leopards, Sitatunga, Oribi, hartebeest, hippopotamuses, Dik Dik, Monitor lizards, Olive baboons, the Uganda Kob, warthogs and waterbucks.
-Ajai Game reserve is a great birding destination in Uganda.
+Ajai Wildlife Game Reserve is a great birding destination in Uganda.
 The swamps and woodlands combine to provide perfect habitat for countless bird species including Marabou Stocks, weaver birds, African Fish Eagles and Grey Crowned cranes.

 Rhinos At Ajai Wildlife Game Reserve